Khalid Becomes The Most Streamed Artist In The World

 R&B songstress Kehlani took to Twitter to celebrate the news with him.

-“A 21-YEAR-OLD BLACK BOY IS THE NUMBER ONE MOST LISTENED TO ARTIST IN THE WORLDEXCELLENCE,” the “Nights Like This” Grammy-nominated singer posted.
+“A 21-YEAR-OLD BLACK BOY IS THE NUMBER ONE MOST LISTENED TO ARTIST IN THE WORLD.
+EXCELLENCE,” the “Nights Like This” Grammy-nominated singer posted.

 He currently has over 50.1 million monthly listeners on the app.